-- How would you respond to Tania’s question?
+- How might you respond to Tania after she begins to cry?

 Large Group Discussion Questions:

-- Patient calls pregnancy a baby?
-How does that make you feel?
-What language would you use with that patient?
+- What language would you use with that patient?

-- How would you feel if a patient seeking an abortion wants to keep the ultrasound?
+- How would you feel if a patient seeking an abortion wants to keep an image from the ultrasound?

 Facilitation Notes: Teaching Points

-- Building rapport with patients starts with establishing trust that you are giving them accurate unbiased information and don’t have an agenda or a preference for which decision they make.
+- Building rapport with patients starts with establishing trust that you are giving them accurate, unbiased information and that you don’t have an agenda or a preference for which decision they make.

 - Establish an environment free of stigma around pregnancy decisions by modeling unbiased language about parenting, abortion and adoption.

-- Perrucci AC.
+- Perrucci, Alissa.
 Decision Assessment and Counseling in Abortion Care: Philosophy and Practice.
 2012.